masa8/sakurajima/README.md

  git clone git@github.com:masa8/sakurajima.git

 ##Terms of use
- Using AITC API(http://api.aitc.jp) for getting data.
+ This source code is depend on a Sparql end point provided by AITC(http://api.aitc.jp).
  If you want to use this source, please check AITC's terms of use.
- Getting data from their endpoint is trial use only.
+ Getting data by  their endpoint is trial use only.

 ##License
  MIT